-As described in the Prospectus in the section "Dividends and Distributions," it is the policy of each Fund to pay to its shareholders at least annually, as dividends, all or substantially all of its net investment income and to distribute at least annually (or, in the case of short-term gains, more frequently than annually if determined by the Fund to be in the best interest of the shareholders) all or substantially all of its net realized capital gains, if any, after offsetting any capital loss carryforwards.
+As described in the Prospectus in the section "Dividends and Distributions," it is the policy of each Fund to pay to its shareholders at least annually, as dividends, all or substantially all of its net investment income and to distribute annually (or, in the case of short-term gains, more frequently than annually if determined by the Fund to be in the best interest of the shareholders) all or substantially all of its net realized capital gains, if any, after offsetting any capital loss carryforwards.
 To the extent permitted by law, the Board may adopt a different schedule for making distributions as long as distributions of net investment income and net realized capital gains, if any, are made at least annually.
 A Fund's distribution rate fluctuates over time for various reasons, and there can be no assurance that a Fund's distributions will not decrease or that a Fund will make any distributions when scheduled.
+For example, foreign currency losses could potentially reduce or eliminate regularly scheduled distributions for certain funds.